zero-to-prod/data-model-helper/README.md

 #### Specifying a Custom Mapping Method

-By default, the map method is used for mapping over elements.
+By default, the map method is used to map over elements.
 You can specify a different method using the `map_via` option.

 ```php
 readonly class User